What is a typical day of a Masters' Union student?

-At an institutional level, a Master may also choose to enter into strategic partnerships with the Masters Union, in an individual capacity or through the company(ies)/organization(s) they are associated with, in order to co-create a superior learning experience and open up opportunities for the students.
+At an institutional level, a Master may also choose to enter into strategic partnerships with the Masters' Union, in an individual capacity or through the company(ies)/organisation(s) they are associated with, in order to co-create a superior learning experience and open up opportunities for the students.